 Coming soon to iPhone, iPad, & macOS

-I haven't figured out a clever name for it yet, but I'm working on a personal work journal that makes it easy to track what you’ve worked on.
+I'm working on a personal work journal that makes it easy to track what you worked on.

 Time JournalProductivity app for iPhone, iPad, & macOS